nicola-masarone/lpc1769-projects/lpc1769_HC-SR04/README.md

   <img src="pic/initTimer2.png" width=800/>
 </p>

 In the first instruction, *Timer2* is powered (turned off when the microswitch is reset) then *P0.4* is connected to channel *CAP2.0* (*timer2* capture channel *0*).
 In subsequent instructions, the internal *pull-up* and *pull-down* resistors are disabled.
-The *Timer2* control register provides for the storage of the count value and the *interrupts* are activated both on the rising edge (start of *Echo* pulse) and of descent (end of *Echo* pulse).
+The *Timer2* control register provides for the storage of the count value and the *interrupts* are activated both on the rising edge (start of *Echo* pulse) and falling edge (end of *Echo* pulse).
 In the last instruction, the interrupt signals are routed through the NVIC module.

 ### *InitLCD()* function
 The following image shows the code of the *initLCD()* function: